Codingexe/AlphaCosmo-discord-bot/README.md

 raction for make a response like
 ❌ and ✅ for make some votes.

-# What does he doo too?
+# What does he do too?

 There is too a clear command:
 - !clear numbre_of_messages_to_clear